Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Background and notation

-We restrict our attention to mechanisms that are both efficient and truthful.
-The only such mechanisms are members of the Groves family, and their payment rule can be written as~\cite{groves1973incentives,green1979incentives,green1979social}:
+{\bf VCG mechanism and Groves payment rule}: We restrict our attention to auctions that are both efficient and truthful.
+All auction rules with these properties are members of the Groves family, and their payment rule can be written as~\citep{groves1973incentives,green1979incentives,green1979social}: